24 Plant-Based Recipes - Cover

 In fact, anyone who has a digestive disorder is more at risk for a deficiency because nutrient absorption is typically impaired with these types of disorders.

-The amount of B-12 needed daily is measured in micrograms (mcg).
-For adults 14+, the recommended daily intake (RDI) is 2.4 mcg.
+For adults 14+, the U.S. government’s recommended daily intake (RDI) is 2.4 mcg.
 The RDI goes up to 2.6 mcg during pregnancy and 2.8 mcg while breastfeeding.

 If You Do Eat Meat (Or Animal Products)…